 First year.
 Students must pass one CI-H or CI-HW subject by the end of their second term at the Institute.
 A list of CI-H and CI-HW subjects may be found at http://web.mit.edu/commreq/cih.html.

 Before entering MIT, all students are asked to take the Freshman Essay Evaluation (FEE).
 The FEE is a placement tool used to determine the best program for each undergraduate within the Communication Requirement.
-Students who receive a score of "CI-H/CI-HW Required" on the FEE or receive a score of 5 on either the Advanced Placement Language and Composition Test or the Advanced Placement Literature and Composition Test have the option of taking any CI-H subject, including specially designated expository writing subjects (CI-HW).
+Students who receive a score of "CI-H/CI-HW Required" on the FEE or receive a score of 5 on either the Advanced Placement Language and Composition Test or the Advanced Placement Literature and Composition Test or receive a score of 7 on the English A or B Higher-Level International Baccalaureate (IB) exam have the option of taking any CI-H subject, including a writing-focused CI-H subject (CI-HW).

-All other students must take one of the designated CI-HW expository writing subjects as their first CI subject.
+All other students must take one of the designated Communication Intensive in the Humanities, Arts, and Social Sciences—Writing Focused (CI-HW) subjects as their first CI subject.

 Students who do not complete a CI-H/CI-HW subject in their first term at MIT may not advance to sophomore standing in their second term.